WheatonCS/Lexos/TestSuite/Experiments/Chinese/ModernChinese/README.md

     (f) Compare your result with the .pdf found in the ResultsToExpect/ directory.

-2. More Modern Chinese Files (FilesToUse/ directory)
+2. More Modern Chinese Files
 ---------------------------------------------------------------------
 (1) Liu Cixin: Three Body (2007).txt